comments getting blocked

 I suspect you'll have follow-up questions.
 LMK what to ask.

-#2 Updated by Marilyn Weber 7 months ago
+#2 Updated by Marilyn Weber over 2 years ago

 "I am attaching the links for the two discussion boards where this is happening.
 As far as items that were flagged though, I’ve been going in and approving them so they aren’t as spam anymore.
 But there are some in the ‘pending’ stage that I didn’t approve since it was students trying to post the same post multiple times (so I only approved one to go to the discussion board).